Survivor of deadly trip across Canada-US border expected to testify in human smuggling trial

 “This case is about these two men putting profit over people’s lives, profit they earned by smuggling migrants from India across the Canadian border into the U.S.,” Lipes told the jury.

-Attorney Thomas Leinenweber said his client, Harshkumar Patel, should never have been charged.
-Leinenweber said in his opening statement that no one would testify that Patel ever talked about a smuggling conspiracy or provided visual evidence of his involvement.
+Thomas Leinenweber, Harshkumar Patel’s attorney, said in his opening statement that no one would testify Patel ever talked about a smuggling conspiracy or provided visual evidence of his involvement.

 “One of the worst feelings universally that anyone could feel is when you are wrongfully accused,” Leinenweber said.